 6. Marketing Checklist For Daily Restaurant Management

 Considering that marketing is a very integral part of the restaurant operations, that plays a major role in forging the future of your restaurant, you must create a checklist for the in-house marketing officials as well.
 These officials need to monitor what is being said about your restaurant on social media.
 They must check the reviews your customers leave on these platforms and respond immediately.
 You must inform your officials to be grateful to the ones who praised your restaurant and apologize to the one who did not have such a good experience.
 Since making your presence felt on the social media pages is important, these officials must religiously post photos and videos of your dishes and restaurant.
 They must also search online for new products, services, equipment or vendors.
 Your marketing officials must try and find new strategies that will help you be ahead of your competitors.
-For example, they can come up with ideas like, giving out samples of brand new menu items to create smiles and hear feedback, or to look for and read the advertisements in the local newspaper with the question: “Who can be collaborated with?”
+For example, they can come up with ideas like, distributing free samples of new menu items to win the hearts of customers and gather feedback at the same time.